hyperledger/fabric/docs/nodeSDK/app-overview.md

 In the diagram above, the blue boxes are Hyperledger fabric components and the green boxes are application developer components.
 Each outer box represents a separate process.

 The browser interacts with the developer's Node.js web application using the Hyperledger fabric's Node.js client SDK.
-The SDK handles all interactions with other Hyperledger fabric components in the same manor as described in the [SDK interactions](#sdk-interactions) section of [Standalone Application](#standaloneApp).
+The SDK handles all interactions with other Hyperledger fabric components as described in the [SDK interactions](#sdk-interactions) section of [Standalone Application](#standaloneApp).